-Though it officially starts from Tonzurubo, you don’t have to go into it.
-Rather, you keep walking along the heavy road, passing Tonzurubo.
+Though it officially starts from Donzurubo, you don’t have to go into it.
+Rather, you keep walking along the heavy road, passing Donzurubo.
 The mountain trail starts from a bit after it.
-The entrance to the mountain trail is so don’t miss it!!
+The entrance to the mountain trail is quite small, so don’t miss it!!

 As you start the trail, you will head to Mt.
 Nijo first.
 As Mt.
-Nijo is actually a dormant volcano, it is a rather bumpy mountain.
+Nijo was actually a dormant volcano long time ago, it is a rather bumpy mountain.
 Since you are just beginning your hike, you might be thinking you should try to conserve your energy, but the trail is so rough it simply won’t let you do so.

 What’s interesting about Mt.
 Nijo is that viewed from Asuka, it looks as if the sun sets on Mt.
 Nijo (and rises from Mt.
 Miwa).
 Therefore, the ancient people of Japan considered this mountain very sacred.
 While this might not be the case anymore, it is still a quite popular mountain.

 Mt.
 Nijo technically consists of two mountains; O-dake (male mountain) and Me-dake (female mountain), with O-dake being slightly taller.
 Diamond Trail only goes through Me-dake, but make sure to drop by O-dake too, as it is just 20 minutes away!

 Mt.Nijo – Mt.
 Yamato Katuragi